StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

 One to Many
 ___________

-In this relationship type there is one address point but many building footprints contained in a single parcel.
+In this relationship, type there is one address point but many building footprints contained in a single parcel.

 .. image:: img/one_to_many.png